-The Darwin Museum is most commonly known as the home of the largest ball of twine made by one man, recently featured in a documentary.
-The museum, however, has much more to share that helps tell the story of the small town’s history.
+The Darwin Museum is most commonly known as the home of the largest ball of twine made by one man.
+The museum, however, has many more items that help tell the story of the small town.

-Darwin was once quite the baseball town, with nearly 1,000 fans showing their support at each hometown game.
+Darwin was once quite a baseball town, with nearly 1,000 fans showing their support at each hometown game.

-Possibly the most legendary of Darwin’s baseball history are two of its own players – Fred “Lefty” Miller and Milt Goemer, who went off to play professional baseball.
+Possibly the most legendary in Darwin’s baseball history are two of its own players – Fred “Lefty” Miller and Milt Goemer, who went off to play professional baseball.

 In August 2011, a painting titled “Lefty Miller on the Mound,” painted by Lavona Keskey, was donated to the museum and city.
 It portrays the July 4, 1908, double-header game when Miller pitched a four-hit shutout for the St. Paul Saints, defeating the Minneapolis Millers 3-0 at Lexington Park in St. Paul.

-Pictures of the town’s teams can also be seen in an exhibit located in the museum’s new addition, along with baseball uniforms and the Goemer MVP trophy and ring.
+Pictures of the town’s teams can be seen in an exhibit, along with baseball uniforms, and the Goemer MVP trophy and ring.

-What truly has put Darwin on the map, bringing thousands of visitors from around the world to the town each year, has been its famous ball of twine.
+What truly put Darwin on the map, bringing thousands of visitors from around the world to town each year, has been its famous ball of twine.

-Spreading the word even farther has been father/daughter filmmakers KC and Bryan Duggan, who completed a documentary based on the 8.7-ton world-renowned attraction.
+Spreading the word even further has been father and daughter filmmakers KC and Bryan Duggan, who completed a documentary based on the 8.7-ton world-renowned attraction.

-The hour-and-18-minute-long documentary highlights the motivation behind Francis Johnson, the creator of the original largest ball of twine, and the two other balls of twine that have competed for the same notoriety.
+The hour-and-18-minute-long documentary highlights Francis Johnson, the creator of the original largest ball of twine, and the two other balls of twine that have competed for the same notoriety.

 Johnson, who was the son of US congressman Magnus Johnson, wound his first piece of baler twine in March 1950.

-The ball was completed in 1979, and recorded in the Guinness Book of World Records as the world’s largest ball of twine.
+The twine ball was completed in 1979, and was subsequently recorded in the Guinness Book of World Records as the world’s largest ball of twine.

-It weighs 8.7 tons, is 11 feet high, and measures 40 feet in diameter.
-Although this is still the largest ball of twine made by one man, it was removed from the book in 1994, by a ball of plastic twine made by several people and weighing considerably less.
+The famous orb weighs 8.7 tons, is 11 feet high, and measures 40 feet in diameter.
+Although it’s still the largest ball of twine made by one man, it was removed from the Guinness Book in 1994.
+The Darwin twine ball was replaced in the book by a ball of plastic twine made by several people, and weighing considerably less.

-Every summer, the town celebrates what it’s most famous for with Twine Ball Day, scheduled annually the second Saturday in August.
+Every summer the town celebrates what it’s most famous for with Twine Ball Day, featured the second Saturday in August.

-The museum is open during the Twine Ball Day celebration, and by appointment; contact Chris Hansen at (320) 275-4016.
+The museum is open during the Twine Ball Day celebration, and by appointment.
+Those interested in visiting the museum may contact Chris Hansen at 320-275-4016.